RobertCardwell/Boilerplate-Regular/README.md

-# Boilerplate HTML and CSS project including SASS, Gulp and ESLint
+# Boilerplate HTML & CSS project including SASS, Gulp & ESLint

-To install:
+<b>TO INSTALL:</b>

-1. Clone the repo to your local, code directory.
+* Clone the repo.

-2. Open your editor in the root directory.
+* Open your editor in the project's root directory.

-3. Open the package.json file and change the name of the project.
+* Open the package.json file and change the project name.

-4. Open a terminal in the project's root directory and run:
+* Open a terminal in the project's root directory and run:

         npm i

-To use:
+<b>TO USE:</b>

-1. From the terminal run:
+* From the terminal run:

         gulp watch

-2. Recreate ./css/styles.css by opening ./sass/styles.scss and saving it.
+* Recreate ./css/styles.css by opening ./sass/styles.scss and saving it.

-Tested with:
+<b>TESTED WITH:</b>

 VS Code on Windows 10.